The Quake (film): Plot

-Kristian visits Idun, meets with Sondre and his new girlfriend, and is invited to Julia's ballet recital.
-As Kristian and Idun discuss their separation, the power goes out for the second time that week.
-The next day, Kristian finds more concerning research in Konrad's house, and convinces Marit to take him to the Oslofjord Tunnel, where he discovers a core sample Konrad was attempting to recover shortly before his death.
+Kristian visits Idun, meets Sondre and his girlfriend, and is invited to Julia's ballet recital.
+The next day, Kristian finds more concerning research in Konrad's house and goes to the Oslofjord Tunnel, where he discovers a core sample Konrad was attempting to recover.
 While traveling back to Oslo, Kristian accidentally snaps the core sample, and realizes that the earth underneath Oslo is unusually weak.
 Suddenly, a seismic rift destroys the Oslo Opera House where Julia is doing her recital; Idun safely gets Julia out of the building.
-When Johannes and his team arrive to inspect the damage, Kristian confronts him, but Johannes claims the collapse occurred due to the opera house's deteriorating support beams.
-That night, Kristian visits Idun to apologize for missing the recital and breaks down, explaining he is constantly looking for the next disaster.
+That night, Kristian visits Idun to apologize for missing the recital and breaks down.
 They embrace as Kristian cries, and the couple spends the night together.

-The next morning, when Idun leaves for work and Sondre goes to University of Oslo, Marit discovers a video on her father's computer and shows it to Kristian.
+The next morning, when Idun leaves for work and Sondre goes to University of Oslo, Marit discovers a video on her father's computer.
 The video shows that Konrad was using rats to investigate his theories, and that those rats had died from exposure to toxic gas; Kristian concludes that a major earthquake, up to 8.5 on the Richter scale, will strike Oslo, and that the collapse that killed Konrad was merely an omen.
 Kristian, Marit, and Julia rush to the Radisson Blu to warn Idun.
 On the way, Kristian calls Sondre to warn him, but Sondre, who is in class, ignores his calls.
-Kristian tries to call in a fake bomb threat to evacuate the university, but Sondre is convinced that they must leave the building after the evacuation alarm goes off.
+Kristian calls in a fake bomb threat to evacuate the university, and Sondre is convinced that they must leave after the evacuation alarm goes off.